-Mobile apps can integrate Bitcoin as a payment option at check-out along with all other methods for online payments.
-What we will be discussing first, however, is the development of a Bitcoin digital wallet.
+Mobile apps can develop a payment app by integrating Bitcoin as a payment option at check-out along with all other methods for online payments.
+What we will be discussing first, however, is how to develop a mobile Bitcoin wallet.
 Let’s take a brief look.

 1. The simplest form of exchange

 The digital nature of Bitcoin makes the virtual currency a perfect solution for cross-border transactions.
 It is fast and low-cost.
 Other payment options are slower and more expensive.
-With Bitcoin there are no foreign exchange rates or other hassles.
+With this cryptocurrency there are no foreign exchange rates or other hassles.

 You can purchase Bitcoin online for any other currency through an exchange, or buy for cash from a local seller.
 You can also try to mine them on your own, of course, but this will require you to set a machine aside and have it endlessly run algorithms.
 Also, because of the increasing complexity of algorithms over time, it is not possible for a standard home PC to effectively mine Bitcoin today.
-People who actually make money from mining Bitcoin by dedicated Bitcoin mining rigs with chips that are specially optimized to solve Bitcoin hashes.
+People who actually make money from mining it by dedicated mining rigs with chips that are specially optimized to solve the cryptocurrency hashes.

-Whether you buy Bitcoin or mine Bitcoin, your Bitcoin is transferred to a digital wallet where it is stored locally.
+Whether you buy Bitcoin or mine it, it is transferred to a digital wallet where it is stored locally.
 Like the wallet you carry in your pocket, your digital Bitcoin wallet CAN get lost!

 There are various ways to withdraw money from a wallet app.
 In the app we’ve been developing, we offer the following: